-Add fencing or even a door to your raised beds to keep out deer and rabbits!
-You can purchase kits or make your own version.
-You can also add benches to a raised bed for the perfect place to sit and enjoy the garden, or set tools and snacks for the gardener! ( Bonnie )
+Add fencing to your raised beds to keep out deer and rabbits!
+You can also add benches to a raised bed for the perfect place to sit and enjoy the garden, or set tools and snacks for the gardener! ( Images: Bonnie Plants )

 14 & 15.
 Tiered raised bed planters for patio and porch

 16, 17 & 18.
 Use inexpensive or free materials to build your raised bed gardens

 Tree logs can provide just the right height for a raised bed.
 Terracotta pipes become little pots and walls for a raised bed.
 Or build this chic raised bed with cobble stones and landscape block construction adhesive

 Corrugated metal raised bed looks so gorgeous!
 Just be very careful- they can be sharp on the cut edges.
 Use wood trim to cover the cut sharp edges when building!
 (Via MK Library)

 20. Wood and metal raised garden bed

 Another great looking variation of DIY metal planter box. ( Source: Aristata )

 21. Galvanized metal garden boxes with trellis

 Isn’t this galvanized tank planter bed stylish?
 Don’t forget to drill some drain holes!